flythereddflagg/lpfgopt/README.md

 ## Installation

-You can install the lite versions via pip or using the setup.py in the down load.
+You can install the lite versions via pip or using the setup.py script in the source code.
 Instructions are shown below.
-**System requirements for installation from source using these instructions:**
+**System requirements for installation:**
  - Python 2.7 or 3.6
  - Numpy
  - Nose